 - If you are a boater, please be cautious of our creek neighbors, especially the tugboats.
-There will be a lot of tugboat and barge traffic so please stay alert and safe.
+There will be a lot of tugboat and barge traffic so please stay

 - A fish cleaning station with water service is scheduled to be built on the dock to the left of the boat ramp later this summer.

 - The end of the boat dock and to the right of the boat ramp has a gate that can be opened at the discretion of the City.
 During normal operating hours, this gate will stay locked and off limits.
 Mooring, up to 24 hours, will only be permitted on the end closest to the ramp.